Gautam-Diwan/Diffusion-and-Flow-Matching/README.md

 Welcome to CMU 10799 Spring 2026: Diffusion & Flow Matching!

 This repository contains your starter code for all four homework assignments.
 You'll build a working diffusion model from scratch, starting with DDPM fundamentals and progressing through flow matching to your chosen specialization track.
-The codebase is designed to grow with you—what you implement in HW1 becomes the foundation for everything that follows.
+The codebase is designed to grow with you, and what you implement in HW1 becomes the foundation for everything that follows.

 ## Project Structure